deepnetstore/dn_key/TinyUF2/README.md

 # How to reflash your DN_Key

-Use this guide if the memory has been erased or factory reset on your DN_Key_S3
+Use this guide if the memory has been erased or factory reset on your DN_Key_S2 or DN_Key_S3.

 - Clone this repo into your prefered location.
 - `cd` into the `TinyUF2` directory.